-A multiplayer math game used in classrooms.
+Multiplayer math game used in classrooms

-The two other co-founders are Timo Timmi, who is named in the Transferwise 20 under 20 entrepreneur list in Europe, and Ain Arend, who built his first CMS in high school and led the tech team at ADM.
+The two other co-founders are Timo Timmi, who is recognized in the Wise 20 under 20 entrepreneur list (Europe), and Ain Arend, who developed his first CMS in high school and led the tech team at ADM.